emenriquez/testTFForSlurm/README.md

-# SLURM HPC Tutorial: TensorFlow & PyTorch Examples
+# Intro to HPC Tutorial: TensorFlow & PyTorch Examples

 This project provides simple examples for running machine learning jobs on a SLURM-managed high-performance computing (HPC) cluster.
 It includes both a small TensorFlow test and a larger PyTorch fine-tuning job, along with ready-to-use SLURM batch scripts.